CompositeLight/currentRMS-helper/README.md

 7. Ensure the default / built-in sound scheme is turned off to avoid duplicate sounds.

 ## Features

+- NEW: 1.16: Added an option to override the dialog box that pops up if you use Global Check-in on an item that is booked out on multiple opportunities.
+Previously, this box requires interaction which means going back to the computer and disrupts scanning.
+In practice, it's rare that you would not want to check in the item from all possible opporunitues - because that's the whole point of global check in.

 - NEW: 1.13: Settings popup added.
 Access this by clicking no the Extensions jigsaw icon in the top corner of Chrome, and then the CurrentRMS Helper rocket icon.
 You can pin this icon for easier access.
 The chosen settings are stored between sessions.